 Want to get outside this winter but don’t want to freeze?
 The Peninsula Hot Springs are the way to go.
 Winter is a fantastic time to visit the Hot Springs for more reasons than one, but we love it because it’s a warm, relaxing way to spend a winter’s day outdoors.

-To get to the Hot Springs, you can either opt for private coach hire, or a Peninsula Hot Springs Day Tour.
+To get to the Hot Springs, you can either opt for private coach hire.
 Melbourne On The Move can work with you to create the perfect tour for your group.
 For example, we can include wine tasting and other highlights in your tour that you might want to see and experience.

 Our base shuttle package includes: